 Michigan Saves sends a customer satisfaction email survey to each customer following the completion of the project.
-Customers rate their experience with Michigan Saves and the authorized contractor.
+Customers rate their experience with Michigan Saves, the authorized contractor, and lender.
 All customers are given the opportunity to provide feedback, and all feedback that is received is anonymized, recorded, and made available in the "rating" column of the contractor search result.
-Michigan Saves will not provide names or contact information for any customer that submits feedback.
+Customers are given the option to remain anonymous.
+Contractors will be notified when new customer reviews are posted.
+Any reviews that receive a contractor rating of 3-stars or fewer will be held in moderation for two weeks.
+In moderation, Michigan Saves staff will reach out to the contractor so that concerns can be directly addressed with their customer.
+Alternatively, Michigan Saves will accept a written response to be posted with the customer's review after the moderation period ends.
 Concerns with any customer comments or ratings should be submitted to Michigan Saves staff.